Bayesian Multi-task Variable Selection with an Application to Differential DAG Analysis: Simulation Studies for Bayesian Multi-task Variable Selection

 Table \ref{tab:simu-res-K2-sigma1} shows the simulation results for $\sigma^2 = 1$ and $K = 2$.
-We consider two scenarios: one with $p = 600$ and $n = 100$, and another with $p = 1000$ and $n = 500$.
-From Table ~\ref{tab:simu-res-K2-sigma1}, we observe that when the sample size is small ($n = 100$), the multi-task method will identify more activated covariates than the single analysis method, resulting in higher sensitivity and precision.
-When the sample size is increased to $500$, the multi-task method still improves the sensitivity but slightly reduces the precision, because the multi-task method tends to treat the covariates with a very strong signal strength in only one data set as simultaneously activated in two data sets.
-Nevertheless, considering the significant improvement in sensitivity, the performance of the multi-task method is still much better.
-To further examine this phenomenon, we plot the sensitivity and specificity for $|s_1^*| = 10$ and $|s_2^*| = 2$ in Figure~\ref{fig:K2sigma1}; all other settings yield similar plots.
+We consider two scenarios: one with $p = 600$ and $n = 100$, and the other with $p = 1000$ and $n = 500$.
+From Table ~\ref{tab:simu-res-K2-sigma1}, we observe that when the sample size is small ($n = 100$), the multi-task method identifies more activated covariates than the single-task approach, resulting in higher sensitivity and precision.
+When the sample size is increased to $500$, the multi-task method still improves the sensitivity but has a slightly smaller precision, because the multi-task method tends to treat the covariates with a very strong signal strength in only one data set as simultaneously activated in two data sets.
+Nevertheless, considering the significant improvement in sensitivity, the overall performance of the multi-task method seems much better.
+To further examine this phenomenon, we plot the sensitivity and specificity for $|s_1^*| = 10$ and $|s_2^*| = 2$ in Appendix C.1, supplementary materials; all other settings yield similar plots.

-The simulation results for $\sigma^2 = 1$ and $K = 5$ are shown in Table \ref{tab:simu-res-K5-sigma1}.
-It is worth noting that when the sample size is small, compared with the simulation study with $K=2$, the advantage of the multi-task method on five data sets becomes much more significant and it outperforms the single analysis method significantly in terms of both sensitivity and precision.
-When the sample size is large, the multi-task method is still better than the single analysis method, but the performance is similar to that for $K = 2$.
-The simulation results for $\sigma^2 = 4$ (which represents a higher noise level) are shown in Appendix \ref{appx:vs-simu}, where we have made very similar observations for the behavior of the two methods.
+The simulation results for $\sigma^2 = 1$ and $K = 5$ are shown in Table C.1 in Appendix C.1, supplementary materials.
+It is worth noting that when the sample size is small, compared with the case $K=2$, the advantage of the multi-task method with $K=5$ becomes much more significant and it outperforms the single-task method significantly in terms of both sensitivity and precision.
+When the sample size is large, the multi-task method is still better than the single-task method, but the performance is similar to that for $K = 2$.
+The simulation results for $\sigma^2 = 4$ (which represents a higher noise level) are shown in Appendix C.1, supplementary materials, where we have made very similar observations for the behavior of the two methods.

+In Appendix C.2, supplementary materials, we show the average computation time of the multi-task and separate single-task methods for each setting across $500$ replicates.
+The two methods take a similar amount of time when $K = 2$.
+However, as $K$ increases to $5$, the multi-task method takes more time than the separate analysis.
+For the latter, the time increases linearly with respect to $K$, while the computational time of muSuSiE increases exponentially.
+Additionally, when the number of individually activated covariates is small ($|s_2^*| = 2$), the multi-task method is significantly faster than in the case with $|s_2^*| = 5$.
+The stability of our algorithm with respect to the choice of $\omega$ is discussed in Appendix C.3, supplementary materials.